bekk/funksjonell-frontend/day3/README.md

 We want the score to increase each time we flip a card.
 Right now the score is static.
 We need to create a new reducer, `gameReducer`, to keep the game state (`rounds`and `highscore`).
 This reducer has to increase the number of rounds each time the `CARD_FLIP` action is called.
-It should also reset the score when the `GAME_RESET` action is fired.
+It should also reset the score (but not the highscore) when the `GAME_RESET` action is fired.
 Create this reducer, remember to set the initial state and to export the reducer (i.e. pass it as an argument to the `combineReducers`function).

-You may also want to set the initial state of the cards to be face down.
+You may also want to set the initial state of all the cards to be closed and not matched.

 Make sure that the `App` component receives the game state, hint: take a look at the `connect` function in `App.js`.
 You have completed this task when the score increases as you flip the cards AND is reset to zero when you press the reset button.